vtex/shoreline/rfcs/brand/select.md

 # Detailed design

 This component reuses functionalities from the [Reakit Select Input](https://reakit.io/docs/input/).
-It also has a composite `Group`, which is a commom `optgroup` HTML tag, for grouping options.
+It also has a composite `Group`, which is a common `optgroup` HTML tag, for grouping options.

 ## Props